 The health of your immune system is essential for helping your body to fight off bacteria, viruses and other invaders, which aids in keeping you healthy.
 If your immune system becomes compromised, you are at a much greater risk for catching a cold or coming down with the flu, both of which can really wreak havoc on your body.
 Vitamin C is crucial for encouraging the production of white blood cells, which are the body’s first defense against foreign invaders.

-Our wildcrafted, Acerola powder consists of only 100% pure Acerola cherries.
-Just a single teaspoon a day is enough to give your immune system the boost it needs to fight off the flu and prevent future colds and flu from occurring.
-Additionally, it is the best source to make liposomal vitamin C, which aids in your body’s ability to better absorb vitamin C. You can make liposomal vitamin C by combining our Acerola powder with our sunflower lecithin.
+Our wildcrafted naturally grown, Acerola powder from Brasil consists of only 100% pure Acerola cherries.
+Just 2-3 teaspoons a day is enough to give your immune system the boost it needs to fight off the flu and prevent future colds and flu from occurring.
+If you have a cold or a flu take 5-8 teaspoons for 7-10 days and when feeling better go to 2-3 teaspoons a day.
+Additionally, Acerola powder is the best source to make liposomal vitamin C, which aids in your body’s ability to better absorb vitamin C. You can make liposomal vitamin C by combining our Acerola powder with sunflower lecithin.

 Don’t let the cold and flu season get you down.
 You can take action to keep yourself healthy.
 Order your Acerola cherry powder HERE today!

 Subscribe to get our latest content by email.